Last Updated on May 13, 2023

 Hold on to your bonnet… MASTERPIECE on PBS has announced that “Tom Jones,” a new romantic British period drama, is on the way for the spring of 2023!
 If ever a novel were ready-made for a series, it’s this mammoth tale about a foundling taken in by a wealthy country squire.

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

 The upcoming TV miniseries reimagines Henry Fielding’s literary classic, The History of Tom Jones, A Foundling.
 The story has delighted and scandalized readers since it was first printed in 1749.

-Gwyneth Hughes, “Tom Jones” Executive Producer, assures us that the new production will be “a classic adaptation with a wise soul and a great big smile on its face.”
+Gwyneth Hughes, “Tom Jones” Executive Producer, assures us that the new production is “a classic adaptation with a wise soul and a great big smile on its face.”
 Read on for up-to-date casting news, first photos, and more; “Tom Jones” premieres on PBS MASTERPIECE in 2023.

-MASTERPIECE, ITV and Mammoth Screen (Victoria, Poldark) are partnering on a four-part television mini-series based on Henry Fielding’s classic novel.
+MASTERPIECE, ITV and Mammoth Screen (Victoria, Poldark) have partnered on a four-part television mini-series based on Henry Fielding’s classic novel.

 The History of Tom Jones, A Foundling is a story of the title character’s complicated journey to find real love in Georgian era England.
 Like many other other novels in the early picaresque genre, it focuses on the adventures of a low-born, but appealing rogue who uses his wits to move through society.

 Mammoth Screen Executive Producer James Gandhi calls “Tom Jones” a “joyous 18th century story of identity and romance;” MASTERPIECE Executive Producer Susanne Simpson agrees the narrative is “one of the most joyful, big-hearted romances ever written.”